langmi/spring-batch-tutorials/hello-world-java/README.md

 ## Summary

-In this tutorial, we will create a simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] and learn some basics for this amazing framework.
+In this tutorial, we will create a simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] and learn some basics for this amazing Java framework.

 ## For the Impatient

 If you are in a hurry or just the code-first type, you can jump right to the source on [my github repository][github-repo].

+## Introduction

+### What is Spring Batch?

+From [Spring Batch][spring-batch]:

+> Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications vital for the daily operations of enterprise systems.

+To get the most of

 ## Setup a Spring Batch Job

 ## Learn to speak: "Hello World!"

+## How to setup a simple Spring Batch program?

+The setup of a Spring Batch program roughly consists of 3 parts:

+* project setup
+* Spring Batch infrastructure
+* Spring Batch Job

 ## Run a Spring Batch Job